-- 2.25.
-We will shortly publish the initial consultation document for the next electricity distribution price control (known as DPCR5) that will take effect in April 2010.
-An important element of DPCR5 will be to strengthen the incentives for sustainable development, for example the incentive for distribution companies to connect low carbon forms of generation such as renewables and microgeneration.
-We expect to publish a policy paper in early 2009 and thereafter to publish initial proposals in summer 2009 and final proposals in November 2009. - 2.26.
+- 2.27.
+We have just published the initial consultation document for the next electricity distribution price control (known as DPCR5) that will take effect in April 2010.
+An important theme of DPCR5 will be to strengthen the financial incentives on electricity distributors to make their networks more sustainable and to play a wider role in encouraging more low carbon generation such as renewables and microgeneration to connect closer to demand.
+DPCR5 will also encourage distributors to respond more to their customers' needs when running and developing the networks.
+We expect to publish a policy paper at the end of 2008 and to publish initial proposals in summer 2009 and final proposals in December 2009. - 2.28.
 Distribution companies' charging models are an important element in delivering efficient and sustainable network development.
 One distribution company, Western Power Distribution, has delivered charging models that better reflect its costs, but elsewhere progress has been slower.
 The distribution companies have told us that they will bring forward further modification proposals in the coming months.
-We are considering whether a better process would be to move to a common methodology.
-In the meantime, we are encouraging the companies to develop improved charging models for medium-sized generation and for independent distribution network operators. - 2.27.
+We are considering whether a better process would be to move to a common methodology for all distribution companies and we intend to consult on this in April 2008.
+In the meantime, we are encouraging the companies to develop improved charging models for medium-sized generation and for independent distribution network operators.

+- 2.29.
 We will carry out our ongoing annual performance monitoring and reporting on the distribution companies' costs and quality of service.
-We will publish the reports by the end of 2008. - 2.28.
+This reporting and our research on customers' willingness to pay will be important inputs into DPCR5.
+We will publish the reports by the end of 2008. - 2.30.
 Following our review of competition in connections we introduced new performance standards for distribution companies.
-We will monitor companies' performance and publish an update in summer 2008.
+We are monitoring companies' performance against these standards to assess whether there have been improvements to the service connection customers receive.
+We will consider whether further measures are required to improve customer service in connections and any such measures will be developed through DPCR5.